bokkypoobah/umswap/code-review/UmswapFactory.md

         return true;
     }

+    /// @dev Create new Umswap, with a optional ETH tip
+    /// @param collection ERC-721 contract address
+    /// @param name Name.
+See `isValidName` for valid names
+    /// @param tokenIds List of valid tokenIds in this Umswap.
+Set to [] for any tokenIds in the collection
-    function newUmswap(IERC721Partial collection, string calldata name, uint[] calldata tokenIds, address integrator) public payable reentrancyGuard {
+    /// @param integrator Any sent ETH tip will be split with this address if non-address(0) function newUmswap(IERC721Partial collection, string calldata name, uint[] calldata tokenIds, address integrator) public payable reentrancyGuard {
         if (!isERC721(address(collection))) {
             revert NotERC721();